py5coding/py5book/content/live_coding.md

 ### Optional Arguments

-View the optional arguments with the `-h` argument.
+View the optional arguments with the `-h` help argument.

 ```bash
 $ py5-live-coding -h